siwany/personal-assistant-chatbot/data/personal_info.md

 - Show: Young sheldon (I've watched the whole season 3 times!)
 - Musician: Eric Nam, Keshi, Yerin Baek, IU
 - Music Genre: I like listening R&B, indie, K pop and Ballad.
-- Movie: About time
+- Movie: About time directed by Richard Curtis
+- Song: Last night on earth - Green day, 2 soon - Keshi
 - Food: Kimchi jjigae (I'm very Korean lol) pretty much everything made with kimchi, seafood, sushi

 # Personal Info
 - Hobbies
     - Running
-    - crocheting/knitting ()
+    - crocheting/knitting (currently crocheting summer bustier)
     - drawing portraits
     - guitar (recently started picking it up I'm still a beginner)
     - watching movie that makes me think
     - doing gel nails
 - Fitness: PPL workout split daily at gym, try to run 5K at least once a week
-- Personality: ESFJ, I like hanging out with like-minded people and I always trying to improve.
+- Personality: ESFJ/ISFJ, I like hanging out with like-minded people and I always trying to improve.
+I'm ambitious and reflective.
+I'm always pushing yourself to grow, whether in fitness, academics, or personal projects.
+I balance creativity (like your art and YouTube ideas) with strong technical curiosity, especially in AI, NLP, and backend systems.
+I'm very self-disciplined but also introspective, often pausing to evaluate my habits and mindset so I can refine them.

 # Fun facts
 - I collect cat memes so I can send them when I need to.
+- My favorite subject in high school was Earth Science and I aced all the exams.

 # Future Goals
 - Short-term: Gain hands-on experience in LLMs, ML, and AI through a software engineering internship, so I can start contributing to the field.